Close

 We’ve all heard about the pillars of wellbeing.
 Maybe you’re only focusing on the physical, but of course the physical, mental and social now typically go hand in hand.

-Does the app focus on the mental and the social side?
+Does the wellbeing app focus on the mental and the social side?
 How so?
 How does it connect staff – is there a chat feature?
 What types of content can be shared, and how are staff incentivised to engage?

 What is done on the mental side – is there a focus on mental wellbeing and is there content for employees to read or watch?